geoelements/research-wiki-template/README.md

 ### Methodology (optional)
 Describe important procedure followed by the researchers.
 ```

+## Publishing
+You are required to publish your research wiki to the GitHub geoelements
+organization.
+However, you may choose to have your repo as either public
+or private.
+Note, once a paper is published, we require you to make the
+repo public as well.

 ## License
 This research wiki is licensed under a [Creative Commons Attribution - NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).